-We have set ourselves goals to reduce the environmental impact of our operations, to source our paper responsibly and to reduce our carbon emissions.
-We are mapping our footprint to serve as a baseline for all future improvements.
+We have set ourselves goals to reduce the environmental impact of our operations, to source our paper responsibly and to reduce our carbon emissions and have committed to setting Science Based Targets through the SBTi.
+We have mapped our footprint, across Scope 1, 2 and 3 emissions, to serve as a baseline for all future improvements.
 Our intention is to be carbon neutral.
 We are working on an appropriate timetable which we will announce in due course.

 We believe in being open and honest in the way we do business throughout our supply chain and operating in a fair and sustainable way.
 The choices we make as a business impact the planet and we are dedicated to reducing the footprint we leave in

 bringing books to today’s readers.
 We want to future-proof the Earth so tomorrow’s readers can enjoy it too.

 FSC PAPER SOURCING

 We believe in protecting the world’s forests and we are committed to ensuring the paper we use is responsibly sourced.
 A keystone of our global print purchasing strategy is the requirement for Forestry Stewardship Council (FSC) and the Programme for the Endorsement of Forest Certification (PEFC) accreditation to act as a print supplier to Bloomsbury, and we direct the printers buying paper on our behalf to use FSC-accredited materials in the manufacture of our products.
 Where FSC-accredited materials are not available we specify alternatives from known and reputable sources.
 As a result, over 90% of our output is made from FSC-certified materials.

 In our offices:

 Bloomsbury is committed to achieving a carbon neutral world through the leveraged power it has to influence to the debate through the books it publishes.
 Our editorial policies ensure that we publish actively in this area.
 Titles published include: Tim Smedley’s Clearing The Air Mary Robinson’s Climate Justice, Jen Gale’s The Sustainable (ish) Living Guide, Al Gore’s ground breaking An Inconvenient Truth.